 LAUREL-CONCORD HIGH SCHOOL in LAUREL NEBRASKA.
 Photo courtesy of Marty Nelson.
-Says Marty: The boys locker room at Laurel-Concord High School in Laurel Nebraska, where I graduated in 1984.
+Marty says: “The boys locker room at Laurel-Concord High School in Laurel Nebraska, where I graduated in 1984.
 The picture was taken in 2009.
-I remember it being a very noisy room!
+I remember it being a very noisy room!”

 COLTS LOCKER ROOM AT LUCAS OIL STADIUM: Photo courtesy of Eric McCutchan.
-Says Eric: I took the photo on a visitors’ tour during a blood drive at by Lucas Oil Stadium.
-The reason it looks so pristine is that it’s used only one day per week during the season, since the Colts practice at a different facility on the northwest side of town.
+Eric says: “I took the photo on a visitors’ tour during a blood drive at by Lucas Oil Stadium.
+The reason it looks so pristine is that it’s used only one day per week during the season, since the Colts practice at a different facility on the northwest side of town.”

 INDIANOLA MIDDLE SCHOOL, COLUMBUS OHIO: Photo courtesy of Eric Lipschutz.
-Says Eric: As a tax payer in the Columbus City Schools district I was appalled at the condition of the boys and girls locker rooms in this building.
-If I were a student I wouldn’t want to take gym class the conditions are so horrendous!
+Eric says: “As a tax-payer in the Columbus City Schools district I was appalled at the condition of the boys and girls locker rooms in this building.
+If I were a student, I wouldn’t want to take gym class – the conditions are so horrendous!
 I am glad my tax dollars are going to renovate this fine old structure and bring it into the 21st century.
-I have always admired this fine old school (built in 1929) and attended the community walk through prior to the renovation and addition.
+I have always admired this fine old school (built in 1929) and attended the community walk-through prior to the renovation and the addition.
 A subsequent addition was added in 1962.
 This addition will be demolished to make way for a new entrance, cafeteria, gymnasium and media center.
-The building will become a K-8 Language Immersion School for Columbus City Schools.
+The building will become a K-8 Language Immersion School for Columbus City Schools.”

 CLIPPERS LOCKER ROOM at STAPLES CENTER: Photo courtesy of Steve Neimand.
-Says Steve: The photo was taken during the last seat upgrade event for season ticket holders, when season seat holders are invited to Staples Center to see what seats are available in case they want to move or add to theirs.
+Steve says: “The photo was taken during the last seat upgrade event for season ticket holders, when season seat holders are invited to Staples Center to see what seats are available in case they want to move or add to theirs.
 They had the locker room open for people to tour.
-As for perspective, I found it very nice, which I would expect for a pro team in a fairly new arena, and remarkably odor free, also expected, as it was the off season and not in use.
+As for perspective, I found it very nice, which I would expect for a pro team in a fairly new arena, and remarkably odor free, also expected, as it was the off-season and not in use.”

 CHICAGO CUBS LOCKER ROOM: Photo courtesy of Kenneth Watson.
-Says Kenneth, On a trip to Chicago, I was lucky enough to be there on a day they were giving tours of Wrigley Field.
-The Cubs were playing on the road, so their clubhouse was open on the tour.
+Kenneth says: “On a trip to Chicago, I was lucky enough to be there on a day they were giving tours of Wrigley Field.
+The Cubs were playing on the road, so their clubhouse was open for the tour.”

 SEATTLE, WA, break room for staff members of the inpatient pharmacy in downtown Seattle, WA hospital.
 Photo courtesy of Kim.
-Says Kim: Our break room is small, dirty, windowless and crowded.
-It’s awful, but there really are no good alternatives when the weather is bad--and since we’re in Seattle, the weather is usually bad.
+Kim says: “Our break room is small, dirty, windowless and crowded.
+It’s awful, but there really are no good alternatives when the weather is bad–and since we’re in Seattle, the weather is usually bad.”

 CHATTERLY WHITEFILED COLLIERY COAL MINE LOCKER ROOM, UNITED KINGDOM: Photograph courtesy of Mick Pyatt.
-Says Mick: I worked here in the1960s and it closed in 1976.
+Mick says: “I worked here in the1960s and it closed in 1976.
 I took this photo during an annual open day in Sept.
 2008.
 It represents fond memories of my time there.
-These are the lockers where coal miners changed out of their clean clothes, took out a towel and soap, then went to a second locker in what was known as the dirty end to put on work clothes to go down the coal mine.
-At the end of the shift on the coalface you reversed the procedure which included a shower.
-Mick worked here starting at age 15.
+These are the lockers where coal miners changed out of their clean clothes, took out a towel and a soap, then went to a second locker, what was known as the dirty end, to put on work clothes and to go down the coal mine.
+At the end of the shift, on the coalface you reversed the procedure which included a shower.”
+Mick worked there starting at age 15.

-SLS HOTEL, BEVERLY HILLS CA-—Ciel Spa Womens Locker Room.
+SLS HOTEL, BEVERLY HILLS CA-—Ciel Spa Women’s Locker Room.
 Keep in mind that this is a marketing photo, not from a regular person.
-But sure looks nice.
+But sure looks nice!

 SHORE LANES BOWLING ALLEY, MERRITT ISLAND, FL: Photo courtesy of Linda McKinney.
-Says Linda: My Mom and Aunt Eliza were down for a week.
+Linda says: “My Mom and Aunt Eliza were down for a week.
 We picked up my brother and went bowling.
 This locker room caught my attention and my stomach.
-The visceral reaction to this locker room -- IMHO -- would be to get out of there as soon as possible.
+The visceral reaction to this locker room — IMHO — would be to get out of there as soon as possible.”